paveldominguez/master/README.md

 We'll be using grunt to build and serve the project.
 Using grunt will allow us all to have the same dev environment across the board.

-Here are the requirements:
+Here are the project requirements:

+* Git
 * Node.js (v0.8.22)
-* Ruby
+* Ruby (already installed if you're a mac user; Window users download ruby here: http://rubyinstaller.org/)
 * Grunt
 * Sass
 * Compass